Witch hunts in Nepal: 22 May 2018

-Thirty-year-old Gita Devi Ram of Rautahat district in southern Nepal was beaten by members of her own family on the night of 22 May 2018 when a shaman accused her of keeping her sister-in-law's son sick.
+Thirty-year-old Gita Devi Ram of Rautahat District in southern Nepal was beaten by members of her own family on the night of 22 May 2018 when a shaman accused her of keeping her sister-in-law's son sick.
 The parents and brothers of the sick boy, who had failed to recover from his illness after a year, assaulted his aunt, beating her indiscriminately on the night of 22 May.

 3 June 2018

-In Sunsari district of eastern Nepal, a faith healer was assaulted by a group of three brothers on 3 June 2018.
+In Sunsari District of eastern Nepal, a faith healer was assaulted by a group of three brothers on 3 June 2018.
 They were carrying out instructions from their father, who suspected her of witchcraft when she was seen performing rituals in a nearby temple in an attempt to cure another sick woman.
 They were reportedly trying to force her to leave their village.

 14 November 2018

-A 73-year-old single woman from a remote village in Dhading district, Seti Maya Layo Magar, was thrashed and force-fed human excrement by a group of men led by a Nepal Army officer, on 14 November 2018, after three local shamans accused her of being the village witch.
+A 73-year-old single woman from a remote village in Dhading District, Seti Maya Layo Magar, was thrashed and force-fed human excrement by a group of men led by a Nepal Army officer, on 14 November 2018, after three local shamans accused her of being the village witch.
 She had to be admitted to a hospital in Kathmandu.
-The main perpetrator, Dhan Bahadur Magar, a Nepal army soldier on leave, had brought in three shamans to investigate his ailment, after he had started feeling chest pain.
+The main perpetrator, Dhan Bahadur Magar, a Nepal Army officer on leave, had brought in three shamans to investigate his ailment, after he had started feeling chest pain.
 The shamans identified Seti Maya as the culprit and accused her of trying to eat his heart.
 While she needed hospitalisation after the incident, she was threatened by the perpetrators, as well as the local leaders of political parties, against making a police report.
 A police complaint was only launched by the victim three days later.
 All four accused were arrested.

 18 August 2019

-A thirty-five-year-old woman was force-fed human feces by a group of five or six women in Birta village of Bangaha municipality-4, Mahottari district, on 18 August 2019.
+A thirty-five-year-old woman was force-fed human feces by a group of five or six women in Birta village of Bangaha Municipality-4, Mahottari District, on 18 August 2019.
 The victim was taken to hospital for treatment and two of the alleged perpetrators were arrested the same day.